ab-a/SSH-Management/README.md

 ## The master

 The master is here to push the json on all servers you've specified in hosts.conf.

 ### The hosts.conf

-> The lines with `[Hostgroup Example]` are comments.

 The line have to be formated exactly like that :